expat mortgages favicon

 While they provide a certain amount of security, five-year fixes aren’t necessarily for everyone.
 Indeed, several of those questioned in the survey of 200 mortgage intermediaries raised concerns.

-They stressed that products with a longer term initial fixed period might only be suitable for customers who expected to retain their current property for an extended period.
-This was because Expats considering a house sale might have to pay early redemption penalties which could outweigh the benefits of a longer-term deal.
+They stressed that products with a longer term initial fixed period might only be suitable for customers who expected to stay in their current home for an extended period.
+This was because anyone considering a house move might have to pay early redemption penalties which could outweigh the benefits of a longer-term deal.

-Low interest rates, economic uncertainty around Brexit and now Covid-19, a reduction in home-mover transactions and more re-mortgaging means that five-year products have become a viable option for a much larger proportion of Expats but do get advice before proceeding.
+Low interest rates, economic uncertainty around Brexit, a reduction in home-mover transactions and more re-mortgaging means that five-year products have become a viable option for a much larger proportion of customers.

 Outlook